jace-kline/thesis/thesis.md

 * *ALIGNED*: For some varnode Y from the other source, X and Y share the same location and size in memory; however, the data types of X and Y do not match.
 The data types comparison could have any compare level less than *MATCH*.
 * *MATCH*: For some varnode Y from the other source, X and Y share the same location and size in memory, and their data types match exactly.

-##### Primitive (Decomposed) Variable Comparison
+##### Decomposed Variable Comparison

 The inference of variables with complex data types including structs, arrays, and unions proves to be a major challenge for decompilers.
 Recognizing this, we develop an approach to compare the sets of ground truth and decompiler variables (varnodes) in their most "decomposed" forms.
 An analysis of this sort helps to recognize how well a decompiler infers the primitive constituent components of complex variables.
-Furthermore, this allows us to recognize the aggressiveness and accuracy of the synthesis of complex variables from its constituent parts.
+Furthermore, this allows us to recognize the aggressiveness and accuracy of complex variable synthesis from more primitive components.

 [Figure: Example of "decomposing" complex varnode]